igopalakri-chwy/chewy-playback/README.md

 ## 🌟 Overview

-**Chewy Playback** is a personalized, end-of-year interactive recap designed for pet parents to celebrate their pets’ lives and highlight their journey with Chewy.
+**Chewy Playback** is a personalized, end-of-year interactive recap designed for pet parents to celebrate their pets' lives and highlight their journey with Chewy.
 Inspired by the success of Spotify Wrapped, this experience is tailored for Gen Z and Millennial customers and built on **Agentic AI** architecture.

 It not only drives engagement but also serves as a growth engine for mobile adoption, customer retention, and new user acquisition—**all while making pet parents feel seen, heard, and loved**.